-Future engagements include 3rd Jew/Salome at Salzburger Festspiele 2018, Arturo (Lucia di Lammermoor) at Semperoper Dresden in March/April 2018.
+Future engagements in 2018 include 3rd Jew/Salome at Salzburger Festspiele and Arturo/Lucia di Lammermoor at Semperoper Dresden.

 At Genoa’s Teatro Carlo Felice, he made a succesful debut as Captain Vere in ‘Billy Budd’, and returned the following season as Don Ottavio in ‘Don Giovanni’ alongside Erwin Schrott and as Narraboth in ‘Salome’, under the muscial direction of Fabio Luisi.
 Recently he sang Fenton in Otto Nicolai’s ‘Die lustigen Weiber von Windsor’ for the Staatstheater Kassel and the Magdeburg Oper House.
 He made his Hamburg State Opera debut in a ballet version of Gustav Mahler’s ‘Das Lied von der Erde’, directed by John Neumeier.